AndLesav/spip-on-kummer/README.md

 # SPIP over Kummer extensions

-Code in support of the article "On the Shortest Principal Ideal Problem over Kummer extensions".
+Code in support of the article "On the Short Principal Ideal Problem over Kummer extensions".

 ## Authors